tychusyuan/ThinkInEnglish/2021_ree_guy.md

 Oh.
 That's mine.
 And that's yours.

 Oh.
-What,
-is one the best or the worst?
+What,is one the best or the worst?

 There is literally nothing lower.